Find Business Schools

 Geographic Diversity

-Development Economics and International Development appeals to people across the globe.
-About 11.0% of those with this major are international students.
+Students from other countries are interested in Development Economics and International Development, too.
+About 10.6% of those with this major are international students.

 Salaries According to BLS